Redirecting you to

 Risks abound when you allow your certificates to expire, but these issues, in particular, are worth mentioning:

 • Outages.
-Any downtime whatsoever can cause your profits to plummet in the short-term while also damaging your reputation in the long run.
-Unfortunately, outages become a lot more likely as soon as your SSL certificate expires.
+Any downtime whatsoever can cause your profits to plummet in the short term while also damaging your reputation in the long run.
+Outages become significantly more likely after an SSL expiration.

-• Cybersecurity.
+• Cybersecurity hit.
 Perhaps the most alarming issue accompanying SSL certificate expiration?
 The increased potential for cyberattacks.
 After all, once your certificate expires, your communications no longer take place via an encrypted HTTPS connection.
-As a result, your data (and that of your customers) could be easily accessible to malicious parties.
+As a result, your sensitive information (and that of your customers) could be easily accessible to data breached, placing it in the hands of hackers and other parties.

-• Retention.
+• Lower customer retention.
 With a reduction in trust comes considerable damage to your customer retention rates.
 This is particularly true if minimal protection leaves your site open to attacks.
 This was clearly evident in an alarming Ping Identity survey indicating that a whopping 81 percent of consumers would be inclined to stop engaging with brands online in the aftermath of a breach.

 Why do SSL certificates expire?

-While SSL / TLS certificate expiration may seem inconvenient or downright frustrating, this actually happens by design and is (believe it or not) for the best.
-Security standards and best practices are constantly in flux, so SSL certificates also need to change with the times.
+While SSL/TLS certificate expiration may seem inconvenient or downright frustrating, this actually happens by design and is (believe it or not) for the best.
+Security standards and best practices are constantly evolving, so SSL certificates also must adapt to these changes.

 Simply put, SSL certificates would lose all meaning if they did not have a built-in shelf life.
 Without expiration, there is no way to know that current certificates abide by the latest security strategies — nor is there any real incentive for website owners to update their certificates.